Continuing Education Activity

 Pearls and Other Issues

-- A high percentage of patients with nasal bone fractures also have an injury to the nasal septum, which may go unrecognized.
+- A high percentage of patients with nasal bone fractures will also have an injury to the nasal septum, which may go unrecognized.

 - Septoplasty should be considered in the acute setting for a severely deviated or fractured septum without extensive mucosal injury.